adfernandes/libmdbx/README.md

     - optional: Upload created recipe and/or package to the conan-server by `conan upload -r SERVER 'mdbx/*'`;
     - Consume libmdbx-package from the local conan-cache or from conan-server in accordance with the [Conan tutorial](https://docs.conan.io/2/tutorial/consuming_packages.html).

-3. Adding the complete source code as a `git submodule` from the [origin git repository](https://gitflic.ru/project/erthink/libmdbx) on GitFlic.
+3. Adding the complete source code as a `git submodule` from the [origin git repository](https://sourcecraft.dev/dqdkfa/libmdbx) on SourceCraft.
    > This allows you to build as _libmdbx_ and testing tool.
 On the other hand, this way requires you to pull git tags, and use C++11 compiler for test tool.

 _**Please, avoid using any other techniques.**_ Otherwise, at least don't ask for support and don't name such chimeras `libmdbx`.